• Skip to primary navigation

 Ingredients & Substitutions

-• Butternut Pumpkin - I chose butternut pumpkin because it is so much easier to cut and hey I just don't have the muscles to tackle the hardier varieties!
-But if you have done all your workouts then you can use your favourite pumpkin variety or even sweet potatoes are great in this salad.
+• Butternut Pumpkin (Squash) - I chose butternut pumpkin because it is so much easier to cut and hey I just don't have the muscles to tackle the hardier varieties!
+But if you have done all your workouts then you can use your favourite pumpkin variety (such as kabocha or Kent pumpkin) or even sweet potatoes are great in this salad.

-• Baby Spinach - used as a base in this salad, feel free to substitute with any hearty greens such as kale, silverbeet or even rocket/arugula.
+• Baby Spinach - is used as a base in this salad; feel free to substitute it with any hearty greens such as kale, silverbeet or even rocket/arugula.

 • Sesame & Pumpkin Seeds - for crunch and nutty flavour, or use any of your favourite seed varieties or even some nuts such as pecans, almonds or walnuts.